AlexanderBoettger/Web-Applications/README.md

 User Story: Comment on Blog Posts
 As a reader, I want to leave comments on blog posts so that I can engage with the content, provide feedback to the blogger, ask questions, or participate in discussions with other readers.

+Start the backend:
+switch to \Blog_Project> and start the backend with: ./gradlew bootRun

+Start the frontend:
+switch to \blog_project_frontend and start frontend with: npm start